AlphaEcho11/The-CORE-System/exaone-3.5-2.4b-instruct - Auditor Protocol 3.0 The Comparator.md

 **Model**: exaone-3.5-2.4b-instruct

-**Brief Note**: This comparative audit analyzes two sessions with the same base model.
+**Auditor's Note**: This comparative audit analyzes two sessions with the same base model.
 Session A includes the CORE System Prompt, while Session B does not.
 The analysis aims to isolate and evaluate the impact of this specific prompt.

 **AI model sessions being analyzed**: ```GPT-4o-mini```